raayan/raayanpillai.com/_posts/2019-09-02-schiit-stack.md

 There are also another pair of RCA jacks for passthrough, for something like your speaker amp.
 There's one switch to flip between high and low gain and another for power.
 You power this thing with a provided AC adapter.
-On the front there is a volume knob and a white LED for power.
+On the front, there is a volume knob and a white LED for power.
 The headphone output jack is also on the front.